Pjazza San Ġorġ in Victoria has raised the hackles of the archpriest, residents and NGOs over the past weeks.

 The beach has no structures like bars, beach clubs, volleyball pitches or other human structures at all and this a beach that is over 20 kilometres long.
 One can walk or cycle freely along the entire beach with cycle paths and the only structures allowed are a small number of huts (relative to the limited number of villas) to serve ice cream and lunches away from the beach.

-On the beach one takes one’s own beach towel or deckchair and removes them when going home.
+On the beach, one takes one’s own beach towel or deckchair and removes them when going home.
 This is paradise and, with global warming, this and hundreds of similar beaches (all beaches are free and no private ownership of sea fronts is allowed) across Sweden are becoming attractive.

 Sweden has a notion in basic law called the ‘Allemansraett’, which means the rights of the public to roam, camp, pluck berries, swim or just enjoy all land both public and private as long as they cause no damage or start fires or enter paddocks, private gardens or similar areas.
-All other spaces are free to each and every person to enjoy.
+All other spaces are free for each and every person to enjoy.

 Could Malta try to introduce something like this?
 Of course, the hotel owners, greedy businessmen, would rise up in arms since they have been allowed free hands for so long, they believe they are entitled to usurp our environment.